 It is presumed you already have the necessary tools installed and are ready to go.
 If you are not there yet, see Installing Tools (Windows).

-Barebones Plugin
+Barebones plugin

-Plugin Wizard
+Plugin Template

-- Launch Visual Studio 2019 and navigate to File > New > Project….
+1. Launch Visual Studio and navigate to File > New > Project….

-- Type the project name as shown below.
+3. Type the project name as shown below.
 You can enter a different name if you want.
-The wizard uses the project name when it creates files and classes.
+The template uses the project name when it creates files and classes.
 If you enter a different name, your files and classes will have a name different from that of the files and classes mentioned in this tutorial.
 Don’t forget to choose a location to store the project.
 When finished, click Create.

-- Automation: Select this option to allow your program to manipulate objects implemented in another program.
+4. Automation: Select this option to allow your program to manipulate objects implemented in another program.
 Selecting this option also exposes your program to other Automation client plugins.

-- Windows sockets: Select this option to indicate that your program supports Windows sockets.
+5. Windows sockets: Select this option to indicate that your program supports Windows sockets.
 Windows sockets allow you to write programs that communicate over TCP/IP networks.

-- Security Development Lifecycle (SDL) checks: Select this option to add recommended Security Development Lifecycle (SDL) checks to the project.
+6. Security Development Lifecycle (SDL) checks: Select this option to add recommended Security Development Lifecycle (SDL) checks to the project.
 These checks include extra security-relevant warnings as errors, and additional secure code-generation features.
 For more information, see Enable Additional Security Checks.

 Plugin Anatomy